SofthouseVxo/Education/Lectures/React/1-React-Intro.md

 * In React, every piece of a UI is a component.
 * Components can be composed together to create other components.
 * The application itself is a component, it's a composition of components.
 * Every component is a Class (or function) that you can instantiate.
-That means that your component can receive arguments that you can use to customize what’s shown in the application.
+That means that your component can receive arguments that you can use to customize what's shown in the application.

 <br/>
 <br/>